J0ye/spoke.fh-erfurt.de/README.md

 Then open http://localhost:9090.

 When running against a local self-signed cert reticulum server, you'll need to `export NODE_TLS_REJECT_UNAUTHORIZED=0` for publishing to work.
-If you encounter a **401 Error that maybe is a CORS problem**, just use the logout button in the top right corner to logout and log back in.

 ## Features